GOOGLE REPORTS YOUR WEBSITE AS DANGEROUS

 How To Ask Google to Remove Malicious Warning from search engines and website browsers showing that your website is malicious.
 Your company’s homepage has malicious code.

 Now Google and other search engines list your website as dangerous.
 Moreover, in some cases will also block your website from loading in the Chrome browser all together.

 On the other hand, if someone manages to reach your infected website, you are open to liability if anyone can prove your website infected their system.

 HOW A WEBSITE GETS AN INFECTION

 Infections are activated by a link that launches when an infected website is visited.
-Specifically, infections unpack a malware code on a web browser.
-Furthermore, the infections can happen for the following reasons:
+Precisely, infections unpack a malware code on a web browser.
+Furthermore, malware infections can happen for the following reasons:

-1) Someone working on your website using an infected machine and/or browser.
+1) Someone working on your website using an infected machine and browser.
 For example, a friend or freelancer.

 2) Unauthorized use or compromise of your website passwords.